 Three, two, one…Happy New Year!
-People all over the world celebrate New Year’s Eve, but no one drops more unusual items than Pennsylvania.
-From a marshmallow peep in Bethlehem to a pickle in Dillsburg, celebrate the New Year in style!
+People all over the world celebrate New Year’s Eve, but the Happy Traveler knows no one drops more unusual items than Pennsylvanians.
+From a Marshmallow Peep in Bethlehem to a pickle in Dillsburg, celebrate the New Year in style!
 Get ready to say hello to 2019 and a welcome another prolific year of pursuing your happiness in Pennsylvania at our unique New Year’s Eve drops across the state.

 Mushroom - Philadelphia and the Countryside

 Bring in the New Year at the “Mushroom Capital of the World,” Kennett Square.
-For the first time ever, a 700-pound stainless steel mushroom will be lowered to count down the New Year as a nod to the town’s acres of fungus fields.
-The “Midnight in the Square” event will feature music, food and entertainment, and will culminate with the mushroom drop at midnight.
+For the sixth time ever, a 700-pound stainless steel mushroom will be lowered to count down the New Year as a nod to the town’s acres of fungus fields.
+The “Midnight in the Square” event will feature music, food and entertainment and will culminate with the mushroom drop at midnight.

 Begin the New Year at the “Sweetest Place on Earth!®” The Hershey’s Kiss Raise is ranked second by USA Today Travel for great places for a family-friendly New Year’s Eve.
 This well-known chocolate town pulls out all the stops for its New Year’s Eve in Hershey event.
 This year, Steve Augeri will be featured at this event from 9:00 p.m. to midnight!
-At 11:59 p.m., a Hershey Kiss is raised amongst a sweet-toothed crowd.
-A midnight fireworks display completes a family friendly night in beautiful downtown Hershey.
+At 11:59 p.m., a Hershey’s Kiss is raised amongst a sweet-toothed crowd, and a midnight fireworks display completes a family-friendly night in beautiful downtown Hershey.

 Bologna - Dutch Country Roads